JoshuaMichaelHall-Tech/terminal-env/README.md

 Ruby installation now uses a more reliable approach, preferring system Ruby (via Homebrew on macOS or apt on Linux) which avoids RVM installation issues.

+### Neovim Setup

+The Enhanced Terminal Environment now includes comprehensive Neovim setup that:

+- Configures all language providers (Python, Node.js, Ruby, Perl)
+- Automatically detects available languages on your system
+- Properly configures init.lua with sensible defaults
+- Ensures a smooth, warning-free Neovim experience

+When running `:checkhealth` in Neovim, you should see all providers properly configured based on your installed languages.

 ### Configuration Files

 Configuration backup is now offered automatically if existing configurations are detected.